waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LESSON (PHARMACIST HALLUCINATION):** Static map markers are for remembering static locations.
 They MUST NOT be trusted to confirm the current presence of a moving or conditional NPC.
 Always verify against the live `Map Objects` list to avoid hallucinations.
 - LEDGE_HOP_LEFT: Can only move Left from this tile.
 - LEDGE_HOP_RIGHT: Can only move Right from this tile.
 - FLOOR_UP_WALL: One-way ledge.
-Can be moved onto from the tile directly above (moving 'Down').
-Cannot be moved onto from below (moving 'Up').
-When standing on this tile, movement is restricted to 'Down' only.
+You cannot move UP onto this tile from below.
+CRITICAL: You also cannot move DOWN onto this tile from the ground above it, as confirmed by the pathing failure at (55, 9).
+You can only move DOWN *from* this tile to the level below.
 - WATER (impassable without SURF)

 ## 7. Gym Leaders